A step-by-step guide to hosting a static website on Google Cloud Storage for better performance at a lower cost.

 It performs better at a lower cost.

-You can host 10 GB of sites at multi-regional for high-availability for less than $1 per month.
+You can host 10 GB of sites at multi-regional for high availability for less than $1 per month.

-Google offers high-performance cloud storage for fast loading content worldwide with 99.95% availability SLA.
+Google offers high-performance cloud storage for fast loading content worldwide, with 99.95% availability SLA.
 There is no minimum limit for an object, and you pay for what you use.

 The following instructions will help you to host the static website on Cloud Storage in less than 15 minutes.